 Meera Pattabiraman was part of the editorial board that produced the India Dementia Report in 2010, which is now used by the Ministry of Health and the Ministry of Social Justice and Empowerment as the reference guide in all matters relating to dementia.
 She is also part of the national think tank to develop better healthcare for the elderly and has taken part in national health policy meetings.

-Dr. Ronald C. Petersen is director of the Mayo Clinic Alzheimer’s Disease Research Center and the Mayo Clinic Study of Ageing.
-He is also on the Board of Directors of the Alzheimer’s Association and is Chair of the Advisory Council on Research, Care and Services for the National Alzheimer’s Project Act.
+Dr. Ronald Petersen is director of the Mayo Clinic Alzheimer’s Disease Research Center and the Mayo Clinic Study of Ageing.
+He is a former member of the Board of Directors of the Alzheimer’s Association and a former Chair of the Advisory Council on Research, Care and Services for the National Alzheimer’s Project Act.

 - Lisa RomettyWDC Member